tasxatzial/2048-game/custom-game.md

 * The board size is 3 x 3, with the center cell missing.
 * The top left corner has a tile with a value of 2.

-To accomplish this, we define in [WinCondition.js](src/js/gameModel/WinCondition.js):
+To accomplish this, define in [WinCondition.js](src/js/gameModel/WinCondition.js):

 ```js
 static hasTile32(grid) {